azkiflay/mininet/README.md

+# Software Defined Networking
+Switches and routers play a critical role in enterprise networks.
+Traditionally, these network devices have been responsible for deciding which path packets should follow, as well the actual data trasnfer (forwarding).
+In other words, the control and data flow functionalities of the network devices have been dealt with at each swithch and router, individually.
+While *control* refers to determining step-by-step movement of a given packet from source to destination, *forwarding* means the flow of data packets from the source to the destination.
+In tradtional computer networks, switches and routers are responsible for both the control and data forwarding functions.
+However, the merger of control and data forwarding planes has several limitations including:
+##

 # Mininet
 -- Get Mininet: https://mininet.org/download/
 Mininet is available for common operating systems (OSes), including Linux, macOS and Windows.
 There are multiple ways to install Mininet in each of the OSes.
 Among these, the most foolproof method is to install a pre-packaged Mininet Virual Machine (VM) image in a virtualization systems such as [VirtualBox](https://www.virtualbox.org/) and [VMWare](https://www.vmware.com/).